Aliah University: Accreditation

 The University Grants Commission (U.G.C.) accorded recognition to the university in terms of Section 12B of the U.G.C.
 Act, in 2019.

-University library

-Aliah University has three libraries in its three different campuses.
-All of them, the library of New Town Campus has a central library including 1.33 lac books.

-Aliah University has a library rich in collection of literature in Islamic Theology, Islamic Jurisprudence & Law, and Arabic.

-The library is now diversifying in the areas of Science, Engineering, Management Science, Humanities and Social Sciences.
+Aliah University has been awarded a B+ grade by NAAC.

 Controversy and criticism

-In 2016, a series of protests by the students of the university took place on the main campus (New Town) against the disordering principle of the then vice chancellor, Prof. Dr. Abu Taleb Khan; because students were experiencing lack of books in library, lack of faculty, bad condition of lab etc. from the beginning of the university.
+In 2016, a series of protests by the students of the university took place on the main campus (New Town) against the disordering principle of the then vice chancellor, Abu Taleb Khan; because students were experiencing lack of books in library, lack of faculty, bad condition of lab etc. from the beginning of the university.
 The protest began on 8 November 2016.
-On 18 November 2016, students insulted their VC Prof. Abu Taleb Khan giving a black rose to him.
+On 18 November 2016, students insulted their VC Abu Taleb Khan giving a black rose to him.
 They blockaded the main gates of the university and the students made a loud slogan.
 With the help of police and security guards of the university, the VC entered in his office.

 Students were requested by the EC members, Fact Finding Committee and also the Minority and Madrasah Education Minister Giasuddin Molla to stop the protest and class boycotts.
 But students said they will continue to boycott classes until the vice chancellor resigns.